 The Plan includes a zoning scheme and permit system that regulates activities which may have an impact on its World Heritage values and integrity.
 These activities are primarily those which may affect ecosystems, vegetation, soils, waterways and scenic values.

 While the Wet Tropics Management Plan 1998 is under review, the current Plan remains in force.

 The Authority has now received your ideas about how we can improve the management of the Wet Tropics World Heritage Area and is currently analyzing submissions.

 The Plan review process requires two rounds of public consultation and is expected to continue into 2018.

 May to 30 June 2017 - Round 1 of public consultation - gather ideas and suggestions.
 This has now closed.

 July 2017 to January 2018 - Collate public comment and prepare draft amendment Plan.

-February to April 2018 - Round 2 of public consultation - get comments on the draft amendment Plan.
+Date TBC 2018 - Round 2 of public consultation - receive comments on the draft amendment Plan.

 Submissions closed on Friday 30 June 2017.